GDWoody/Pixel-Controllers/bbb_16/jlcpcb/assembly/README.md

 Under CERN OHL-S-v2, derivative work must be publicly released as defined in subsection 3.3

 ---
+## DIY Insructions
+Using the instructions bellow your boards will arrive with only the SMD components fitted.
+To complete them you will also need to get and fit the 'Additional Components' and 'Addtitional Hardware'.

+## To order PCBs:

+* Download the Gerber_BBB_16v2_SMD_PCB.zip file.

+* Download the BOM_BBB_16v2_SMD_PCB.xlsx file.

+* Download the PickAndPlace_BBB_16v2_SMD_PCB.xlsx file

+Goto jlcpcb.com, sign in or make a new account and select Instant Quote.
+Upload the the Gerber_BBB_16v2_SMD_PCB.zip file.
+Enable the SMD service, 'BOM_BBB_16v2_SMD_PCB.xlsx' is the SMD BOM file and 'PickAndPlace_BBB_16v2_SMD_PCB.xlsx' is the SMD Pick and Place file.

 ## Additional Components Required

+* Download the BOM_BBB_16v2_SMD_PCB_Other_Parts.xlsx file.

+Goto lcsc.com, sign in or make a new account and select BOM Tool and upload the BOM_BBB_16v2_SMD_PCB_Other_Parts.xlsx file.

+## Additional Hardware Required

 * A BeagleBone Black, BeagleBone Black Wireless, BeagleBone Green, or SanCloud BeagleBone enhanced